 How are sleep apnea and TMJ linked?

 Medical researchers have found that nearly half of people with TMJ also have trouble sleeping.
 Those suffering from obstructive sleep apnea often experience a collapse in their airway, which then causes the body to push the lower jaw forward to open up the airway.
-This constant motion by the TMJ throughout the night can cause stress and tension on the jaw joint and increase the likelihood of sleep apnea.
+This constant motion by the TMJ throughout the night can cause stress and tension on the jaw joint and increase the likelihood of TMJ disorder.

 TMD is also commonly linked to chronic fatigue syndrome, which can aggravate your sleep apnea, impacting your overall health.
 If you think about it, consider how your airway is connected to the position of your jaw.
 It only makes sense, then, that sleep apnea and TMD are linked.